Gala NextGen Organ Concerts

-Included in these NextGen events is a Discover the Organ component: a supervised ‘open console’ where members of the public can see the organ close up and often take up the offer to play.
+Included in these NextGen events is a Grand Organ Discovery component: a supervised ‘open console’ where members of the public can see the organ close up and often take up the offer to play.

-This is a wonderful chance to engage with this most glorious of instruments!
+This is a wonderful chance to engage with the King of Instruments!

 The Grand Organ Discovery is, of course, free but there is admission charged to the NextGen Organ Concerts.
 These ticket sales are then divided between the performers and distributed following the concert.